Science 10 gives an overview of the four branches of science.

 What causes earthquakes and why can’t we predict them?
 What’s the deal with climate change?
 Why are there sea shells on the tops of mountains?
 These are just some of the questions we will explore in Earth Science 11.
 We will cover Geology, Oceanography, Atmospheric

 Science, and Astronomy.
 Earth Science 11 is a course designed for students who are excited by the workings of the natural world around them.
 Before registering in Earth Science, students should consult with their previous science teacher, counsellor, and parents.

-The relationship between “Science” and “Technology” is introduced to the student in Science and Tech 11.
-The technological principals students learn in the classroom setting are applied to labs they perform.
+The relationship between “Science” and “Technology” is introduced to the student in Science for Citizens.
+The technological principles students learn in the classroom setting are applied to labs they perform.
 Some topics covered include: energy, waste management, transportation, communication, health, space, resource management, recreation and the future.